mv2devnul/taglib/README.md

   I get problems.
 * I've run this tool across my 19,000+ audio collection and compared the results to some of the tools above, with little to no variations.
   That said, I have a pretty uniform collection, mostly from ripping CDs, then iTunes purchases/matched, and the Amazon matched.
 YMMV
+* Parsing the audio info in an MP3 is hideously inefficient and needs a rewrite (mpeg.lisp).
+There is a global parameter in audio-streams.lisp called *get-audio-info* that controls whether parse-mp4-file/parse-mp3-file try to extract this info.
+To speed things up, you can bind this this parameter to nil (eg: (let ((audio-streams:*get-audio-info* nil)) (parse-...)).
+As an example, when we're not getting audio-info, parsing an MP3 takes microsends.
+When we are, it takes seconds.

 And now for some sample invocations and outputs: